Newark City School District

-Newark City School District is a public school district in the city of Newark, Ohio.
+Newark City School District is a public school district in the city of Newark, Ohio, United States.
 The district is the largest in Licking County, with nearly 6,500 students.

 District history

 The district was formed in 1848 after the passage of a voter petition to unify the schools in Newark under one system.
 The first school board was elected on September 19, 1849.
 A "Negro school" operated from 1859 until 1888 to provide segregated education to African American children in the Newark district.

 At the request of the U.S. government in 1940, the district initiated industrial training programs that were intended to assist in national defense.
 The shops operated 24 hours a day, six days a week, and after the attack on Pearl Harbor, became directly funded by the government to expand into a second building and thirty-five classes.
 It has been estimated that the district trained 8,000 people between 1940 and 1945 with skills essential to the national defense industries.

 As of 2005, three additional elementary schools and two middle schools are slated to begin construction.

 In mid-2005 Newark City Schools began to phase out its former system of schooling.
 Under the former system, grades K-4th went to elementary school, grades 5th-6th went to intermediate school, 7th-8th went to middle school, and grades 9th-12th went to High School.
 Under the reformed system of schooling, grades K-5 go to elementary school, 6-8 goes to middle school, and 9-12 goes to high school.
 Former intermediate schools include Central Intermediate and West Main Intermediate.
-Central is now a private school and West Main is a vacant facility.
+Central is now a private school and West Main is an apartment complex.

-The elementary schools are Carson, Cherry Valley, Hillview, and Legend Elementary Schools.
+The elementary schools are William McGuffey, Carson, Cherry Valley, Hillview, John Clem and Legend Elementary Schools.
 The middle schools are Heritage (replaced Lincoln), Liberty Middle School (replaced Roosevelt) and Wilson Middle School.